 The following materials are necessary for following along with this guide.
 All Function Boards require a Main Board and Processor to connect to each other.
 Depending on your application, you may need a Single or Dual Main Board:

-A Processor Board is needed to act as a host controller for the Function Board.
-We recommend using the STM32 Processor Board:
+A Processor Board is needed to act as a host controller for the Function Board:

 Finally, a Single Pair Ethernet cable is required to connect the two MicroMod assemblies to each other:

 The MicroMod ecosystem is a unique way to allow users to customize their project to their needs.
 If you aren't familiar with the MicroMod system, click on the banner below for more information.

 You may also want to read the tutorials below if you are not familiar with the concepts covered in them:

 What is an Arduino?